-The discount rates for this valuation and the previous statutory valuation are set out in Appendix B. The rates for this valuation are higher than the rates used for the previous valuation at all durations to 2054, with the long term rate from 2055 being the same.
+The discount rates for this valuation and the previous statutory valuation are set out in Appendix B. The rates for this valuation are lower than the rates used for the previous valuation at all durations to 2054, with the long term rate from 2055 being the same.

-Pension Increases
+Pension increases

-The pension increase assumption is linked to expected increases in the CPI.
+The pension increase assumption is linked to expected increases in the Consumer Price Index (CPI).
 For the purposes of certain accounting valuations Treasury publishes assumptions relating to CPI increases.
 In our opinion it is reasonable to also use these assumptions for this valuation.
-The CPI increase assumptions released in July 2017 relate to years ending 30 June.
-As at 30 June 2017, the assumed CPI increases based on the Treasury rates are 1.67% p.a. until 2037, gradually increasing to 2.0% p.a. from 2048.
+The CPI increase assumptions released in July 2018 relate to years ending 30 June.
+As at 30 June 2018, the assumed CPI increases based on the Treasury rates are 1.70% p.a. for 19 years, gradually increasing to 2.0% p.a. after 36 years.